dolph/recipes/one-pot/jambalaya.md

 Add the rice and cook until translucent:

+> Without rinsing the rice, the jambalaya ends up a bit mushy, but it's not necessarily bad.
+Try rinsing starches?

 - 2 cups long grain white rice

 Add the liquids, and bring to a simmer, and leave uncovered.